Kim Cameron (musician): Billboard success

-In January 2012, Cameron released a music video ‘3 Seconds’ via Youtube which garnered over 1 million views in less than two months.
-In March 2012, she was signed to Huber Entertainment-based out of Minneapolis, Minnesota.
-The fourth album, Spin Me Ever After was released.
-The music video for "Man I Used to Know" received over 2.4 millions YouTube views in just weeks.
+In January 2012, Cameron released a music video for "3 Seconds" via YouTube, which garnered over 1 million views in less than two months.
+In March 2012, she was signed to Huber Entertainment, based out of Minneapolis, Minnesota.
+Her fourth album, Spin Me Ever After, was released.
+The music video for "Man I Used to Know" received over 2.4 million YouTube views in weeks.
 The year was finished with an international tour and the Universal Conquest Award for Album of the Year.

 In 2013, Cameron's live performance concert was placed on Comcast Xfinity onDemand in the Washington, DC metro market, New England, and Northern California.
 It was also placed on Time Warner's Staten Island cable network.

-In July, producer/remixer Mike Rizzo remixed the single 'Not into You'.
+In July 2013, producer/remixer Mike Rizzo remixed the single "Not into You".

-By 2014, the newest single 'Now You're Mine,' had become Cameron's second Top 20 Billboard hit.

-Continuing with the success of the single, on 11/12/13, 'Now You're Mine' made its way to No. 1 on King of Spins.
+In 2014, the single "Now You're Mine" became Cameron's second Top 20 Billboard hit.
+On November 12, 2013, the song made its way to No. 1 on King of Spins.

+She charted twice on Billboard's Dance Club Songs list with her singles "Not Into You" and "Now You're Mine."

-In 2014, Cameron released her next hit called 'Let's Fall in Love'.
+In 2014, Cameron released her next hit, "Let's Fall in Love".
+By 2024, she had additional Billboard success with the song "Meet Me After Midnight" landing at #5 for Dance/Electronic Digital Sales.

+Film and television

+Cameron is the director, producer, and screenplay writer of animation films and Miami's Listening Party.
+In 2019, she directed and starred in her debut short film, the documentary Carpe Musicam.
+It was featured in the Flickfair Film Festival and was made available on Amazon.

+On December 10, 2021, Cameron wrote, directed, and produced the award-winning 88-minute 2-D animation feature film Seaper Powers In Search of Bleu Jay’s Treasure, which was picked up as a Dove Channel original (Cinedigm), then moved to Mutlivisionaire in 2023 and Toons TV.
+It has won accolades for Best Soundtrack, Best Script, Best Female Director, Best Trailer, and Best Animated Feature.

+She signed with SeemaTV to produce 24 episodes of Miami’s Listening Party, whose pilot was released in May 2023.
+In August 2023, she released the award-winning 66-minute 2-D animation sequel feature film Seaper Powers Mystery of the Blue Pearls.
+In January 2023, as an executive director and producer, Cameron released the This is Kim documentary on SeemaTV networks.
+A third Seaper Powers film, The Rescue, is in production since March 2023.

+Cameron received recognition for her musical Her Story from the Amsterdam Film Festival and the New York Screenplay.

 Author

 Since 2013, Cameron has written three children's books as part of the Seaper Powers series.
-The books are available in hard copy, eBook, and Audio book (including original scoring).
+The books are available in hard copy, eBook, and audiobook (including original scoring).
 Cameron continues to travel across the country as part of the series' national book tour/puppet show.